mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ```

 And we can see the *average metacritic rating* among all documents that had *metacritic* information is around *56.93*.
 And that covers the *group stage*.
 Let's summarize. *_id* is where we specify what *incoming* documents should be *grouped* on.
 We can use all *accumulator expressions* within *group*. *Group* can be used *multiple* times within a *pipeline*, and it may be necessary to *sanitize incoming data*.

+### Accumulator Stages with $project

+Let's take a moment to learn about using accumulator expressions with the $project stage.

+Knowledge of how to use these expressions can greatly simplify our work.

+One important thing to keep in mind is that accumulator expressions within $project work over an array within the given document.

+They do not carry values forward to each document encountered.

+Let's suppose we have a collection named example with this schema.

+If we perform this aggregation, this will be the result.

+An output document for every input document, with the average of that document's data field.

+For this lesson, we're going to explore this data set.

+It's the average monthly low and high temperature for the United States as well as monthly ice cream consumer price index and sales information.

+And here's what the data looks like in our collection.

+We can see we have a trends array with documents that contain all the information we'll need.

+Easy enough to work with.

+Let's go ahead and find the maximum and minimum values for the average high temperature.

+We'll explore two different methods to find the maximum.

+First, we'll use the $reduce expression to manually find the maximum.

+Before I run this, let's break it down.

+Here, I'm specifying the $reduce expression.

+$reduce takes an array as its input argument here.

+For the argument to initial value, the value or accumulator we'll begin with, we're specifying negative infinity.

+I hope we'll never have a monthly average high temperature of negative infinity, but in all seriousness, we're using negative infinity because any reasonable value we encounter should be greater.

+Lastly, we'll specify the logic to the end field here.

+This is using the $cond conditional operator and saying if $$this.avg_high_tmp is greater than the value which is held in our accumulator, then return this.avg_high_tmp.

+Otherwise, just return the value back.

+So compare the current value against the accumulator value, and if it's greater, we'll replace it with the value we just encountered.

+Otherwise, we'll just keep using our current max value.

+Notice the double dollar signs.

+These are temporary variables defined for use only within the $reduce expression, as we mentioned in the aggregation structure and syntax lesson.

+$this refers to the current element in the array.

+$value refers to the accumulator value.

+It will do this for every element in the array.

+OK, let's run this.

+And we see the max high was 87.

+Wow, that was pretty complicated.

+Let's look at an easier way to accomplish this.

+I think we can all agree that this is much simpler.

+We use the $max group accumulator expression to get the information we want.

+And again, we get max high of 87.

+OK, let's get the minimum average temperature.

+Here, we use the $min accumulator expression and we can see our max low was 27.

+All right.

+We now know how to use max and min.

+We can also calculate averages and standard deviations.

+Let's calculate the average consumer price index for ice cream, as well as the standard deviation.

+Here, we're calculating both in one pass.

+For the average_cpi field, we specified the $avg average expression, telling it to average of the values in the icecream_cpi field in the trends array.

+And here, the cpi_deviation is calculated almost identically, except we're using the population standard deviation.

+We're using standard deviation pop because we're looking at the entire set of data.

+However, if this was only a sample of our data, we'd use the sample standard deviation expression.

+Great.

+We can see that the average consumer price index was 221.275 and the standard deviation was around 6.63.

+We could use this information to find data that is outside norms to point to areas that might need special analysis.

+The last accumulator expression I'd like to show is $sum.

+As the name implies, $sum sums up the values of an array.

+We can see that the yearly sales were 1,601 million.

+And that covers accumulator expressions available within $project.

+Here are a few things to keep in mind.

+The available accumulator expressions in $project are sum, average, max, min, standard deviation population, and standard deviation sample.

+Within $project, these expressions will not carry their value forward and operate across multiple documents.

+For this, we'd need to use the unwind stage and group accumulator expressions.

+For more complex calculations, it's handy to know how to use $reduce and $map.